wagiro/InfoSec-Black-Friday/README.md

 - All USD
 - All end times in UTC
 - DYOR and AYOR: I try my best to vet all links for legitimacy, but there's always a chance something slips through

-## VENDORS

-I have created a comprehensive guide of lessons learned for all the years of putting together this list.
-If you'd like a copy, please get in touch via mike@monnik.io

 ## FAQ